Modular data analysis code for angle resolved photoemission spectroscopy (ARPES)

 pip install arpes

 PyARPES is distributed through the arpes Anaconda channel, but includes dependencies through conda-forge.
-Please make sure not to put conda-forge above the main channel priority, as this can cause issues with installing BLAS.
 A minimal install looks like

 Local installation from source